IPC Privacy Proactive Regulatory Initiatives Program

 Through our proactive regulatory initiative function we aim to also:

-• promote privacy rights in NSW and provide information, advice, assistance and training for agencies and individuals on privacy and access matters
+- promote privacy rights in NSW and provide information, advice, assistance and training for agencies and individuals on privacy and access matters

-• disseminate information for the purposes of promoting the protection of the privacy
+- disseminate information for the purposes of promoting the protection of the privacy

-• provide assistance in preparing privacy management plans
+- provide assistance in preparing privacy management plans

-• provide guidance about the legislation and relevant developments in the law and technology as it relates to information access and privacy.
+- provide guidance about the legislation and relevant developments in the law and technology as it relates to information access and privacy.

-Regulatory Initiatives Calendar
+Regulatory Initiatives Calendar |

-Desktop Audit of Privacy Management Plans (PMP)
+Joint Commissioner Regulatory Desktop review of Agency Information Guides and Privacy Management Plans

 View the IPC's compliance audit calendar for information access here.